nouhailaaziki/Philosophers/README.md

 # Philosophers
 A project involves simulating multiple philosophers sharing limited resources, using threads and mutexes to ensure synchronization and avoid issues like deadlocks and starvation.
 It focuses on multithreading and concurrency.

+# The Scenario
+You have N philosophers sitting at a table.

+Each philosopher alternates between:
+ - Thinking

+ - Eating

+ - Sleeping

+To eat, each philosopher needs 2 forks (left and right), but there's only one fork between each pair.

+Each fork is a shared resource (represented with a mutex or semaphore).

 # Explanation of keys concepts
 ## What Are Threads?
 If we don’t use threads,